mahmoud-mohsen-dev/social-app/README.md

 4. **Delete a Post:**

     - On the top right corner, click on the delete button.
-Note that you can only delete your own posts.
+Note that you can only delete your posts.

 5. **Edit a Post:**

     - On the top right corner, click on the edit button.
-You can only edit your own posts.
+You can only edit your posts.

 6. **See Profile Info:**
-    - View your own profile info by clicking on the `profile` tab.
+    - View your profile info by clicking on the `profile` tab.
     - See other people's info by clicking on the `avatar photo` on the top left of each post.

 ## Features

 -   View other people's posts in guest mode, but you can't comment on them or add a post.

--   Sign in , up and out each with it's own request to the api
+-   Sign in, up, and out each with its request to the API.
--   Create , update and delete posts and comment to other pople posts
+-   Create, update, and delete posts and comment on other people's posts.
--   View and update profile info
+-   View and update profile info.
--   See other people profile info (their `user_name` ,`avatar photo` and `email`.
-Counts the `comments` and `posts` they published)
+-   See other people's profile info, including their `user_name`, `avatar photo`, `email`, and The total number of `comments`, and `posts` they published.

 ## Challenges

-Dealing with promises and when to update the data was a challange for me.
-And what method to use to get what i want from the api.
+Dealing with promises and when to update the data was a challenge for me.
+And what method to use to get what I want from the API.

-**How i tackled this challenge**
+**How I tackled this challenge**

-1. Read the documentation of tarmeez api to understand what method to use like (get, post, update, patch, delete).
+1. Read the documentation of Tarmeez API to understand the appropriate methods (such as get, post, update, patch, and delete).
-2. Reviewing the concepts of promises to better deal with fetching data or any asyncronize operations.
+2. Reviewed the concepts of promises to better manage asynchronous operations.

 ## Tools Used